maths/moodle-qtype_stack/doc/en/Authoring/Units.md

    This function also handles the number coefficients automatically (e.g. `1*km = 1000*m` etc.).
 4. STACK sepaates the number from the units.
 5. Finally STACK compares this number to the respective model answer.
 In this comparison it uses `NumSigFigs`.

+## Input type ##

+Stack provides an input type to enable teachers to support students in entering answers with scientific units.
+This input type is build closely on the algebraic input type with the following differences.

+1. The input type will check both the teacher's answer and the student's answer for units.
+The input will require the student's answer to have units if and only if the teacher's answer also has units.
+This normally forces the student to use units.
+But, students sometimes add units to dimensionless quantities (such as pH) and this input type will also reject such input as invalid.
+2. This input type *always accepts floating point numbers*, regardless of the option set on the edit form.
+3. The student must type a number of some kind.
+Entering units on their own will be invalid.
+Note, if you want to ask a student for units, then use the algebraic input type.
+Units on their own are a valid expression.
+4. If the teacher shows the validation, "with variable list" this will be displayed as "the units found in your answer are"...
+5. The "insert stars" option is unchanged and it is probably sensible to insert stars here.
+You may want the single letter variable names options here, which is why this option has not been changed for this input type.

 ## Answer test  ##